Probate Attorney in Springfield, MO

 Probate law can be very complicated.
 A good place to start is to review what probate is and when it is required.

-Probate is required when someone passes away, and there is still property titled into the name of the deceased person.
-Essentially, when someone passes away, any property that is still titled in the deceased person’s name becomes “stuck” that way.
-Probate is the process of getting the property “unstuck” (i.e., out of that deceased person’s name) and delivering it to the rightful heirs or beneficiaries.
-If a decedent passes away without a will, Missouri state law determines who will be the deceased person’s heirs.
-If the decedent did have a last will and testament, the will will determine who the deceased person’s beneficiaries are.
+Probate is required when someone passes away, and there is still property titled only in the name of the deceased person, and there is no beneficiary designation on the property.
+Essentially, when someone passes away, any property that is still titled in the deceased person’s name becomes “stuck” that way if it does not have a beneficiary designation.
+Probate is the process of getting the property “unstuck” (i.e., out of that deceased person’s name) and putting it into the name of the rightful heirs or beneficiaries.
+If a descendant passes away without a will, Missouri state law determines who will be the deceased person’s heirs.
+If the descendant did have a last will and testament, the Will shall determine who the deceased person’s beneficiaries are.